kapasiya88/RGH_Repo/README.md

 ******Project flow:******

+Source file contains some employee data like name,salary,joining_date etc which is required for HR system.
 Source file  EmployeeData<YYYYMMDDHHMISS>.csv will arrive to a particular path on Unix server with timestamp which will make the file unique everytime.
 Same file will be reflected on S3 and then will get loaded snowflake external stage.
 From external stage data will be loaded to snowflake transient table via snowpipe with few datatype conversions.